grixu/synchronizer/README.md

 To turn off this feature just set up `control` as false.

 Option `timestamp_excluded` when enabled do not use timestamp fields to generate a checksum.

+### Jobs block

+You can adjust jobs class names which will be used in each step of synchronization.
+Or even add your own steps!

 ### Handlers block